 Massively parallel processing (MPP)

-Redshift architecture allows it to use Massively parallel processing (MPP) for fast processing even for the most complex queries and a huge amount of data.
+Amazon Redshift architecture allows it to use Massively parallel processing (MPP) for fast processing even for the most complex queries and a huge amount of data.
 Multiple compute nodes execute the same query code on portions of data to maximize parallel processing.

 Columnar Data Storage

-Data in Redshift is stored in a columnar fashion which drastically reduces the I/O on disks.
+Data in Amazon Redshift data warehouse is stored in a columnar fashion which drastically reduces the I/O on disks.
 Columnar storage reduces the number of disk I/O requests and minimizes the amount of data loaded into the memory to execute a query.
 Reduction in I/O speeds up query execution and loading less data means Redshift can perform more in-memory processing.

 Redshift uses Sort Keys to sort columns and filter out chunks of data while executing queries.
 You can read more about Sort Keys in our post on Choosing the best Sort Keys

 Data compression is one of the important factors in ensuring query performance.
 It reduces storage footprint and enables loading of large amounts of data in the memory fast.
-Owing to Columnar data storage, Redshift can use adaptive compression encoding depending on the column data type.
+Owing to Columnar storage, Redshift can use adaptive compression encoding depending on the column data type.
 Read more about using compression encodings in Compression Encodings in Redshift.

 Redshift’s Query Optimizer generate query plans that are MPP-aware and takes advantage of Columnar Data Storage.
 Query Optimizer uses analyzed information about tables to generate efficient query plans for execution.
 Read more about Analyze to know how to make the best of Query Optimizer.